Skip to navigation Skip to content Skip to subnav

 (d) Appointment of consumer trustees.
 The Public Utility Commission, by rule, order, or competitive solicitation, may appoint one or more consumer trustees to receive, hold, bank, and sell tradable carbon credits created under this program.
 Trustees may include Vermont electric distribution utilities, the fiscal agent collecting and disbursing funds to support the statewide efficiency utility, or a financial institution or other entity with the expertise and financial resources to manage a portfolio of carbon credits for the long-term benefit of Vermont energy consumers.
 The net proceeds above costs from the sale of carbon credits shall be deposited into the Electric Efficiency Fund established under subdivision 209(d)(3) of this title.
 These funds shall be used by the entity or entities appointed under subdivision 209(d)(2)(B) of this title to help meet the building efficiency goals established under 10 V.S.A. § 581 by delivering heating and process-fuel energy efficiency services to Vermont consumers who use such fuel.

 (e) Reports.
-On or before January 15 of each year, commencing in 2007, the Department of Public Service in consultation with the Agency of Natural Resources and the Public Utility Commission shall provide to the House Committees on Commerce and Economic Development, on Energy and Technology, and on Natural Resources, Fish, and Wildlife and the Senate Committees on Finance and on Natural Resources and Energy a report detailing the implementation and operation of RGGI and the revenues collected and the expenditures made under this section, together with recommended principles to be followed in the allocation of funds.
+On or before January 15 of each year, commencing in 2007, the Department of Public Service in consultation with the Agency of Natural Resources and the Public Utility Commission shall provide to the House Committees on Commerce and Economic Development; on Environment and Energy; and on Natural Resources, Fish, and Wildlife and the Senate Committees on Finance and on Natural Resources and Energy a report detailing the implementation and operation of RGGI and the revenues collected and the expenditures made under this section, together with recommended principles to be followed in the allocation of funds.
 The provisions of 2 V.S.A. § 20(d) (expiration of required reports) shall not apply to the report to be made under this subsection.

 (f) State action offsets.
 The State’s negotiators to RGGI shall advocate for and negotiate to adjust the rules of the program, as needed, so that greenhouse gas reductions resulting from State investments and other public investments and investments required by State law will not be prohibited from being eligible for offsets under the program.
 (Added 2005, No. 123 (Adj.
 Sess.), § 1; amended 2007, No. 92 (Adj.
 Sess.), § 18; 2007, No. 209 (Adj.
 Sess.), § 13b; 2009, No. 54, § 105, eff.
 June 1, 2009; 2009, No. 1 (Sp.
 Sess.), § E.235.2, eff.
 June 2, 2009; 2011, No. 47, § 20c, eff.
 May 25, 2011; 2013, No. 50, § E.700; 2013, No. 89, § 4; 2013, No. 142 (Adj.
 Sess.), § 50; 2017, No. 113 (Adj.
 Sess.), § 173e.)